XRP FAQs - Learn more about XRP

 - How can I reset my XRP account?

-Ripple's XRP is a special asset that has built-in rules on minimum balances held in XRP addresses, just like some bank accounts where you have to maintain a minimum balance.
-In order to activate and use XRP, you must first deposit no less than 20 XRP into your Exodus Ripple address.
+XRP is a special asset that has built-in rules on minimum balances held in XRP addresses, just like some bank accounts where you have to maintain a minimum balance.
+In order to activate and use XRP, you must first deposit no less than 10 XRP into your Exodus XRP address.

-The XRP asset is unique in that, unlike other assets, Ripple enforces reserve requirements in order to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.
+The XRP asset is unique in that, unlike other assets, the XRP Ledger enforces reserve requirements in order to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.

 The goal is to constrain the growth of the ledger to match improvements in technology so that a current commodity-level machine can always fit the current ledger in RAM and the full ledger history on disk.

 To submit transactions, an address must hold a minimum amount of XRP in the shared global ledger.
 You cannot send this XRP to other addresses.
 To fund a new address, you must send enough XRP to meet the reserve requirement.

 The current minimum reserve requirement is 10 XRP.
 This is the cost of an address that owns no other objects in the ledger.

 What is the Base Reserve and Owner Reserve?